logo

 Use it less often at first, then increase only if your skin stays calm.

 Q3.
-Can I use the Retinol PDRN face mask even on days when my skin is sensitive?
+Can I use the Retinol PDRN face mask even on sensitive skin?

 Skip retinol on sensitive days.